Calculating LLM costs

 How are LLM costs calculated?

-PostHog calculates cost based on the number of input (prompt) and output (completion) tokens generated by specific AI models.
+PostHog calculates cost based on the number of input (prompt) and output (completion) tokens generated by specific AI models, plus additional cost components like per-request and per-web-search pricing when applicable.

 For cached LLM responses, our pricing models include cached token pricing which we automatically apply.